Temixco: 21st Century

 Construction on a bridge to connect Mexican Federal Highway 95D in Apatlaco, Ayala and the Cuernavaca Airport in Temixco was begun in 2012 and the project ended in November 2012.
 As of this writing (April 2019), the bridge is incomplete and there is no connection to Temixco.

 Temixco has been plagued by violence during much of the 21st century.
 Mayor Gisela Mota Ocampo was shot outside her home on January 2, 2016.
 She died a few months later and was replaced by Irma Camacho García from 2016 to 2018.
 Camacho García had a tumultuous rule, becoming ill and dying six months later from cardiorespiratory arrest in July 2017.
 Then, a battle between rival drug gangs on November 30, 2017, left six dead, including a baby.
 In 2020, Gambia Lozano, who worked for the presidency of Enrique Peña Nieto, and four members of his family were murdered by the Colombian drug cartel El Señorón in May 2020.

-Jazmin Juana Solano Lopez of Juntos Haremos Historia (Together we will make history coalition) was elected Presidente Municipal (municipal president) in the 2018 Mexican general election.
+Jazmin Juana Solano Lopez of Juntos Haremos Historia (Together we will make history coalition) was elected municipal president in the 2018 Mexican general election.

 The Canadian firm Alamos Gold proposed an open-pit gold mine in Tetlama in 2020.

 Morelos had its first case of infection during the COVID-19 pandemic in Mexico in mid-March, about the same time that Mexico entered Phase 2 of the pandemic and schools were closed.
 The National Guard was called for its help in closing swimming pools in condominiums.
 Three hundred eighty-three cases were reported on December 27, 2020.
 After health workers were vaccinated, on February 17 Temixco became the first municipality in Morelos to vaccinate senior citizens (60+) with 15,170 doses of AstraZeneca vaccine.